• Skip to primary navigation

 When seeds first germinate, they are able to obtain nutrients from the seed itself.
 This sustains the seedling through the germination process.
 When the seedlings begin to form its first true leaves, it is time to supply additional nutrients.

 Solution: To avoid nutrient deficiencies, begin a fertilizing routine once the second set of leaves form.
-Begin with a half-strength, organic liquid fertilizer such as fish fertilizer or worm casting tea.
+Begin with a half-strength, organic fertilizer such as liquid fish fertilizer or worm casting tea.
 Each brand is different; follow the instructions on the label for best results.

 I hope these tips help you with identifying and preventing seed starting problems and get your seedlings off to a great growing start.